 Crews located, isolated, and put out hot-spots interior to the fire's edge on all flanks.
-Interior heat remains on the northern flank of the fire, and crews will continue to mop-up hot spots and grid the mostly unburned areas where previous spotting occurred.
 Crews re-positioned from the southern edge to the northern flank to assist with mop-up and gridding.
-Crews in the Beasley Creek area coordinated with landowners to monitor areas around structures and address any "flare-ups," removing residual heat.
+Heavy equipment that completed the northern contingency line has been demobilized off the fire.
+Crews on the southern edge coordinated with landowners to monitor areas around structures and address any "flare-ups," removing residual heat.
 Fire personnel worked with the local Fire Department to assess structures outside the fire area to the north.
 The data collected will be used to document the fire risk for those structures in the event of future fires.
 Smoke from other fires on the west coast could continue to affect air operations.
 Resources no longer needed will demobilize, returning to home units or receiving orders for reassignment to other incidents.